solus-project/evopop-gtk-theme/README.md

 Iris Dark was used as base.

 This project is still a work in progress.
-Requires Gtk 3.16 to function properly.
+Requires Gtk 3.16 & gtk-engine-murrine to function properly.

 ###Notice:
 Since i had unfixable issues with the window controls support for 3.14 & unity is dropped.